-Whether you use Facebook Connect for authenticating users to your site or you simply integrate with Facebook profiles in your Web application, you probably need to display Facebook profile pictures in your site.
+If you use Facebook Connect for authenticating users to your site or you integrate with Facebook profiles in your Web application, you may need to display Facebook profile pictures in your site.

 Facebook provides access to the profile pictures of users as part of their Graph API.
 They provide the pictures in multiple dimensions, but they don’t necessarily match the requirements of your Web site design.